 Note: Algorithms marked with an asterisk are not approved by NIST.
-In the approved mode of operation these algorithms are disabled.

 Key Access Description Create Creates a in-memory object, but does not reveal value.
 Erase Erases the object from memory, smart card or non-volatile memory without revealing value Export Discloses a value, but does not allow value to be changed.
 Report Returns status information Set Changes a CSP to a given value Use Performs an operation with an existing CSP - without revealing or changing the CSP